Bibliotherapy: History

-With hospitals taking the lead, bibliotherapy principles and practice developed in the United States.
+With hospitals taking the lead, bibliotherapy principles and practice were developed in the United States.
 In the United Kingdom, some felt that bibliotherapy lagged behind the US and Joyce Coates, writing in the Library Association Record, felt that "the possibilities of bibliotherapy have yet to be fully explored".
 In 1966, the Association of Hospital and Institution Libraries, a division of the American Library Association, issued a working definition of bibliotherapy in recognition of its growing influence.
 Then, in the 1970s, Arleen McCarty Hynes, a proponent for the use of bibliotherapy, created the "Bibliotherapy Round Table" which sponsored lectures and publications dedicated to the practice.

 Changing definitions

 In its most basic form, bibliotherapy is using books to aid people in solving the issues that they may be facing at a particular time.
 It consists of selecting reading material relevant to a client's life situation.
-Bibliotherapy has also been explained as "a process of dynamic interaction between the personality of the reader and literature - interaction which may be utilized for personal assessment, adjustment, and growth."
+Bibliotherapy has also been explained as "a process of dynamic interaction between the personality of the reader and literature – interaction which may be utilized for personal assessment, adjustment, and growth."
 Bibliotherapy for adults is a form of self-administered treatment in which structured materials provide a means to alleviate distress.
 The concept of the treatment is based on the human inclination to identify with others through their expressions in literature and art.
-For instance, a grieving child who reads, or is read a story about another child who has lost a parent may feel less alone in the world.
+For instance, a grieving child who reads, or is read a story about another child who has lost a parent, may feel less alone in the world.

-The concept of bibliotherapy has widened over time, to include self-help manuals without therapeutic intervention, or a therapist "prescribing" a movie that might provide needed catharsis to a client.
+The concept of bibliotherapy has widened over time to include self-help manuals without therapeutic intervention, or a therapist "prescribing" a movie that might provide needed catharsis to a client.

 The Online Dictionary for Library and Information Science (2011) defines bibliotherapy as: